oqtopus-team/test-suite/scenario-tests/README.md

 - It supports running multiple scenarios in parallel or sequentially, as well as selecting and running specific scenarios only.
 - Since these tests are executed from outside the OQTOPUS Cloud API, they are classified as black-box tests that verify the API's behavior rather than directly validating the system's internal operations.
 - Unlike E2E tests, these tests do not involve operations through a user interface (UI).
-- The prerequisites for each test scenario (such as the number of qubits, topology, gate set, etc.) are detailed in the `README.md` file within each respective category folder.
+- The prerequisites for each test scenario (such as topology, gate set, etc.) are detailed in the `README.md` file within each respective category folder.

 ![Scenario Tests](images/scenario-tests.svg)